Skip to main content Skip to navigation

 Jones, Claire (Dr)

-is currently Director of the Museum of the History of Science, Technology and Medicine at the University of Leeds, she was previously Access and Learning Officer at Worcester University where she worked on the HLF funded project to establish a permanent exhibition of health and medicine.
-The exhibition, due to open in July 2012, will be housed in Worcester's former eighteenth century hospital and will be accompanied by a wide range of events, conferences and workshops relating to the history of medicine and wellbeing.
+is now Senior Lecturer in the History of Medicine at the University of Kent.
+Prior to that appointment, she held roles as Director of the Museum of the History of Science, Technology and Medicine at the University of Leeds and Access and Learning Officer at Worcester University where she worked on the HLF funded project to establish a permanent exhibition of health and medicine.
+The exhibition, opened in July 2012 in Worcester's former eighteenth century hospital, accompanied by a wide range of events, conferences and workshops relating to the history of medicine and wellbeing.
 Claire also continues her Warwick research on contraception and the relationship between medicine and commerce.

 top